All Changes May Have Invariant Principles: Improving Ever-Shifting Harmful Meme Detection via Design Concept Reproduction: Experimental Design

 \textit{\textbf{RQ1:} What are the performances of {\tool} on detecting ever-shifting harmful memes, i.e., type-shifting or temporal-evolving memes.}

 \textit{\textbf{RQ2:} How do each component contribute to {\tool}'s performances?}

 \textit{\textbf{RQ3:} Can {\tool}'s DCG help humans understand why the memes are harmful?}

-\paragraph{Dataset Preparation.} We construct the dataset from two sources, i.e., GOAT-Bench~\cite{DBLP:journals/corr/abs-2401-01523} and our crawled memes from Twitter, as follows. \textbf{(1) Type-Shifting Dataset Preprocessing:} We first reuse all memes in GOAT-Bench.
+\paragraph{Dataset Preparation.} We construct the dataset from two sources, i.e., GOAT-Bench~\cite{DBLP:journals/corr/abs-2401-01523} and our crawled memes from Twitter, and the steps are shown as follows.

+\textbf{(1) Type-Shifting Dataset Preprocessing:} We first reuse all memes in GOAT-Bench.
 Then, we manually find that it has overlap categories (misogyny and hatefulness) and misclassified samples (classify misogyny memes as hatefulness), so we replace the type name, e.g., "Harmfulness"$\rightarrow$"Toxicity" (violence and suicide, etc) and "Hatefulness"$\rightarrow$"Racism" (mainly the racial hatefulness).
 Then, we reclassify 110 misogyny memes to the correct type.
-The revised data is used to detect type-shifting harmful memes. \textbf{(2) Temporal-Evolving Dataset Annotation:} There are currently no usable benchmarks, so we manually crawl the memes on Twitter in \textbf{year: 2025} and divide them into four quarters.
+The revised data is used to detect type-shifting harmful memes.

+\textbf{(2) Temporal-Evolving Dataset Annotation:} There are currently no usable benchmarks, so we manually crawl the memes on Twitter in \textbf{year: 2025} and divide them into four quarters.
 In each quarter, we randomly select 500 memes for DCG construction and evaluation.
-We have invited three researchers with $\geq 3$ years of experience in harmful meme detection (not included in the authors) to annotate the dataset independently and check whether the labels are accurate.
-The average Cohen's Kappa~\cite{DBLP:journals/jss/PerezDMT20} value is 0.86, {which achieves a high agreement on the labels.} Table \ref{tab:dataset} shows that we collect 58,192 memes (54.0\% are harmful) in the dataset, where 56,192 comes from GOAT-Bench for type-shifting evaluation, and 2,000 are crawled memes for temporal-evolving experiments.
+We have invited three researchers with $\geq 3$ years of experience in harmful meme detection (not included in the authors), and asked them to annotate the dataset \textbf{independently} based on the criteria for determining harmful content~\cite{DBLP:journals/osnm/PandianiSC25}.
+Each meme is labeled by these three annotators, and they check whether the labels are accurate.
+The average Cohen's Kappa~\cite{DBLP:journals/jss/PerezDMT20} value is 0.86, which achieves a high agreement on the labels.

+\textbf{(3) Dataset Size and Labeling Cost:} Table \ref{tab:dataset} shows that we collect 58,192 memes (54.0\% are harmful) in the dataset, where 56,192 come from GOAT-Bench for type-shifting evaluation, and 2,000 are crawled memes for temporal-evolving experiments.
+Moreover, the manually-labeled dataset comes from GOAT-Bench's adjustment and Twitter's, so the cost of human labor is small.

 \paragraph{Baselines.} We select three novel and representative baselines.
 One method utilizes Retrieval-Augmented Generation (RAG) for harmful meme detection, which meets the evaluation requirements of DCG construction and retrieval.
 The other two methods introduce few-shot Supervised Fine-Tuning (SFT), which meet the experimental requirements on ever-shifting memes: \textbf{Mode-Hate}~\cite{10.1145/3589334.3648145} is a few-shot hateful meme detector fine-tuned with LoRA; \textbf{MIND}~\cite{DBLP:conf/acl/Liu0LWD25} is a zero-shot RAG-based framework with bidirectional insight-augmented inference; and \textbf{RA-HMD}~\cite{mei-etal-2025-robust} is a fine-tuned adaptation framework for hateful meme detection.
 Moreover, we have also selected four representative MLLMs as baselines, i.e., \textbf{Qwen2.5VL-32B}~\cite{DBLP:journals/corr/abs-2502-13923}, \textbf{GPT-4o}, \textbf{Doubao-1.5-Vision-Lite}, and \textbf{Doubao-1.5-Vision-Pro}~\cite{DBLP:journals/corr/abs-2505-07062}.